-YOUmedia Chicago is an innovative, 21st century teen digital learning space at 12 Chicago Public Library locations.
+YOUmedia Chicago is an innovative, 21st century teen digital learning space at 29 Chicago Public Library locations.
 With an emphasis on digital media and the maker movement, teens engage in projects across a variety of core content areas including graphic design, photography, video, music, 2D/3D design, STEM and hands-on making.
-YOUmedia connects young adults, books, media, mentors and institutions throughout Chicago in dynamic spaces designed to inspire collaboration and creativity.
+YOUmedia connects young adults, books, media, skilled staff and institutions throughout Chicago in dynamic spaces designed to inspire collaboration and creativity.

 The design of the space is based on the research of Professor Mizuko Ito and colleagues, Living and Learning with Digital Media (2008).
 This ethnographic study of more than 700 youth found that young people participate with digital media in three ways: